A Guide to Little Qualicum Falls

 1. Location of the Park

-The location of the Qualicum falls provincial park is just off Highway 4.
+The location of the Qualicum Falls provincial park is just off Highway 4.
 This is where Cameron Lake splits into multiple waterfalls into the Little Qualicum River.

 On Highway 4, 19 kilometers west of Parksville, in the middle of Vancouver Island, is the campground and campsite area of Little Qualicum Falls.